RoqueNight/Fail2Ban-Filters/README.md

 # Fail2Ban-Filters
-Fail2Ban Filters to help Protect your Apache Web Servers from Scanners such as nmap , sqlmap , nikto , vega, and other Vulnerability Scanners by blocking the Source IP Address
+Fail2Ban Filters to help Protect your Apache Web Servers from Scanners such as nmap , sqlmap , nikto , vega, and other Vulnerability Scanners by Blocking the Source IP Address

 # What is Fail2ban?

-It is a type of HIPS (Host Intrusion Prevention System) that analyzes log files and compares them to filters to determine if the Source IP should be blocked based on behaviour or string matches
+It is a type of HIPS (Host Intrusion Prevention System) that analyzes log files and compares them to filters to determine if the Source IP should be Blocked based on behaviour or string matches

 # The Files